programistka/personal-website/content/blog/git-aliases/index.md

 grn() { git rebase -i HEAD~"$1"; }
 ```

-This is actually a [shell command](http://zsh.sourceforge.net/Intro/intro_4.html) which allows for variables to be passed in as arguments.
+This is actually a <Link to="http://zsh.sourceforge.net/Intro/intro_4.html">shell command</Link> which allows for variables to be passed in as arguments.
 The `$1` is a placeholder for an argument that gets passed to the `grn` function.
 This function accepts `N` as an argument, where `N` is the number of commits to perform an interactive rebase on.

 **Example:**